Yamato-Security/hayabusa/README-English.md

 # About Hayabusa
 Hayabusa is a **Windows event log fast forensics timeline generator** and **threat hunting tool** created by the [Yamato Security](https://yamatosecurity.connpass.com/) group in Japan.
 Hayabusa means "[peregrine falcon](https://en.wikipedia.org/wiki/Peregrine_falcon" in Japanese and was chosen as peregrine falcons are the fastest animal in the world, great at hunting and highly trainable.
 It is written in [Rust](https://www.rust-lang.org/) and supports multi-threading in order to be as fast as possible.
 We have provided a tool to convert [sigma](https://github.com/SigmaHQ/sigma) rules into hayabusa rule format.
 The hayabusa detection rules, like sigma, are also written in YAML in order to be as easily customizable and extensible as possible.
 It can be run either on running systems for live analysis or by gathering logs from multiple systems for offline analysis.
 (At the moment, it does not support real-time alerting or periodic scans.)
 The output will be consolidated into a single CSV timeline for easy analysis in Excel or [timeline explorer](https://ericzimmerman.github.io/#!index.md).

+## Main goals

+### Threat hunting
+Hayabusa currently has over 1000 sigma rules and around 50 hayabusa rules with more rules being added regularly.
+The ultimate goal is to be able to push out hayabusa agents to all Windows endpoints after an incident or for periodic threat hunting and have them alert back to a central server.

-## Fast forensics timeline generation
+### Fast forensics timeline generation
 Windows event log analysis has traditionally been a very long and tedious process because Windows event logs are 1) in a data format that is hard to analyze and 2) the majority of data is noise and not useful for investigations.
 Hayabusa's main goal is to extract out only useful data and present it in an easy-to-read format that is usable not only by professionally trained analysts but any Windows system administrator.
 Hayabusa is not intended to be a replacement for tools like [Evtx Explorer](https://ericzimmerman.github.io/#!index.md) or [Event Log Explorer](https://eventlogxp.com/) for more deep-dive analysis but is intended for letting analysts get 80% of their work done in 20% of the time.

-## Threat hunting
-Hayabusa currently has over 1000 sigma rules and around 50 hayabusa rules with more rules being added regularly.
-The ultimate goal is to be able to push out hayabusa agents to all Windows endpoints after an incident or for periodic threat hunting and have them alert back to a central server.

 # About the development
  First inspired by the [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) Windows event log analyzer, we started in 2020 porting it over to Rust for the [RustyBlue](https://github.com/Yamato-Security/RustyBlue) project, then created sigma-like flexible detection signatures written in YAML, and then added a backend to sigma to support converting sigma rules into our hayabusa rule format.